ChaseMilligan/Wikiyickistan/content/League of Labyrinthia/A League of Our Own.md

-# 🎲 The Dungeon Masters’ Cabal & Adventurers League
+# The Dungeon Masters’ Cabal & Adventurers League

-I think it’s time we form our own **Dungeon Masters’ Guild**, a league of enigmatic storytellers, a cabal of _autistic money-spell shadow wizards_ who chant esoteric rites, and tug on the strands of the Weave itself to send adventurers on unforgettable journeys.
+I think it’s time we form our own Dungeon Masters’ Guild, a league of enigmatic storytellers, a cabal of autistic money-spell shadow wizards who chant esoteric rites, and tug on the strands of the Weave itself to send adventurers on unforgettable journeys.

 This will be our own **[Adventurers League](https://www.dndbeyond.com/posts/1676-what-is-adventurers-league)**, built in the spirit of the official AL format but with a few home-grown twists.
 We’ll still follow the official Adventurers League structure as closely as possible, but our version will allow for: